Emmabyrne36/Ask-GPT/README.md

 # AskGPT

-Simple console application which utilises the OpenAPI GPT-3 API based on the simple console application found [here](https://www.youtube.com/watch?v=25i-Dh6U6Cw).
+Simple console application which utilises the OpenAPI GPT-3 API based on the console application found [here](https://www.youtube.com/watch?v=25i-Dh6U6Cw).

 An introduction to the OpenApi API can be found [here](https://beta.openai.com/docs/api-reference/introduction).